nghiant2710/docs/beaglebone-green-wifi-alpine-python/content.md

-# What is Beaglebone-green-wifi-alpine-python?
+# What is beaglebone-green-wifi-alpine-python?

-The Python buildpack image for Python apps for Beaglebone Green.
+The Python buildpack image for Python apps.

 # How to use this image

-Systemd can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
-This will trigger systemd init system on the Docker image.
+OpenRC can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
+This will trigger OpenRC init system on the Docker image.

 ## Create a `Dockerfile` in your python app project

 	FROM resin/beaglebone-green-wifi-alpine-python:latest
-	# Enable systemd
+	# Enable OpenRC
 	ENV INITSYSTEM on
 	# Your code goes here